-- 75. The Plan Wide Viability Assessment illustrates that, in general terms, housing developments proposed in all locations in the Borough are broadly viable taking account of all policy impacts, affordable housing delivery and Community Infrastructure Levy charges.
-Strategic sites allocated for development in the emerging Greater Nottingham Strategic Plan will similarly be subject to a Plan Wide Viability Assessment. - 76.
-The Plan Wide Viability Assessment showed that at the time of writing that all greenfield sites in the initial 0-5 year delivery period were viable based on the adopted assumptions.
+- 72. The Plan Wide Viability Assessment prepared to support the Local Planning Document illustrates that, in general terms, housing developments proposed in all locations in the Borough are broadly viable taking account of all policy impacts, affordable housing delivery and Community Infrastructure Levy charges.
+Strategic sites allocated for development in the emerging Greater Nottingham Strategic Plan are similarly subject to a Plan Wide Viability Assessment, which is being undertaken by Porter Planning and will be published alongside the Publication Draft plan. - 73.
+The Plan Wide Viability Assessment for the Local Planning Document showed that at the time of writing that all greenfield sites in the initial 0-5 year delivery period were viable based on the adopted assumptions.
 A small number of brownfield sites demonstrated marginal viability in the 0-5 year delivery period but were still considered to be broadly viable and deliverable.
-Given this context, progress on brownfield sites H1 Rolleston Drive and X2 Land West of A60 Site A (as set out in Appendix 2) is noted.
+Given this context, progress on brownfield sites H1 Rolleston Drive and X2 Land West of A60 Site A (as set out in Appendix B) is noted.